saphanaacademy/powerweek2018/Prerequisites/Prerequisites.md

 1. This will take you to the **Overview** page of the SAP Cloud Platform Cockpit for Neo stack
 	![](images/13.png)

 1. From SAP Cloud Platform Cockpit, click on Services.
-Enable the following services
+Ensure the following service is enabled
 	- SAP Web IDE Full-Stack

 	![](images/14.png)